GenericName1911/CR-Interface/README.md

    - Compiled using native python tools.
    - Thanks a lot to **Milo the great** for beta testing.

+# Dependencies

+All dependencies can be downloaded using the included setup.py file in Releases.

 # Usage and Distribution Restrictions

 1. **Non-Commercial Use Only**